AlexBAV/corsl/README.md

 PPL provides `task_completion_event` class that may be used to perform late completion of tasks. `corsl` provides similar functionality with a help of its `promise<T>` class. `T` is a promise result type or `void`.
 Reference types are not allowed.

 After construction, a related future object may be created by calling `get_future` method.
 When the operation result is received, `set` method is called to set the promise value or `set_exception` if exception has occurred.
 Corresponding future object is then completed and the result (or exception) is propagated to the continuation.

+It is prohibited to call `get_future` method multiple times.
+If you need multiple continuations, obtain a promise's future and then construct a `shared_future` from it.

 ```C++
 #include <corsl/promise.h>